adwaith027/device-registry-platform/README.md

 - **Solution:** Check browser console for JavaScript errors
 - Verify all imports are correct
 - Ensure React Router is configured properly

+**Issue:** Filters not working
+- **Solution:** Check if filters are applied by clicking "Apply Filters" button
+- Verify date formats are YYYY-MM-DD
+- Check console for API errors

 ---